 are able to book onto one of our FREE battlefield tours to the Western Front.

-Our itineraries are designed to build on classroom learning and to provide opportunities for students to actively pursue meaningful historical enquiries.
-They will be tailored to enable you to visit sites that relate to your region or locality, and where possible, individually researched graves.
+Our itineraries are designed to build on classroom learning and to provide opportunities for students to actively pursue meaningful historical enquiries, or look in far greater depth at the literature of the war.
+Each tour will be tailored to enable you to visit sites that relate to your region or locality, and where possible, individually researched graves.